1. Is admission guaranteed?

 7. Is the studio wheelchair accessible?

 Most are, but you MUST notify us when booking your tickets in advance, if you, or any member of your party will be attending with a wheelchair.
 However, certain studios are not.
 Please call us on 0871 987 1234 to confirm.
-Please note that we do insist that any guest attending with a wheelchair must have two able bodied helpers with them to assist in loading in and out of the studio complex.
+Please note that we do insist that any guest attending with a wheelchair must have 1 able bodied helper with them to assist in loading in and out of the studio complex.
 This is not only for their own health and safety, but also for others attending the show.
 If you, or a guest in your party require special arrangements or assistance at the studio, please contact our ticket unit at least five days prior to the show and we will be only too happy to help (eg; partially sighted, elderly or infirm).
 If prior arrangements have not been made, access to the studio may be denied.

 8. What does 'Priority Pass' mean?